 Funds raised by MRW also support Arts 4 Health, an after-school art therapy program for children ages 12 to 18 on the North Shore with special mental health needs or other challenges adapting to a traditional learning environment.
 The series will utilize the modalities of art, music, dance, movement, drama and improvisation to spark and facilitate improvement of social, emotional, physical and cognitive functioning as they relate to health and wellbeing.

-The 25th Annual Myra Rubenstein Weis Health Resource Center Luncheon is scheduled for Wednesday, May 11, 2022, at the Exmoor Country Club in Highland Park.
+The 26th Annual Myra Rubenstein Weis Health Resource Center Luncheon was held on Wednesday, May 17, 2023, at the Exmoor Country Club in Highland Park.

 Learn More and Get Involved